trevorhanus/dynaflo/docs/modifiers/when.md

 }
 ```

-and you only want to update the `shouldRecommend` attribute if the rating = 5
+and you only want to update the `shouldRecommend` attribute when the rating = 5

 ```javascript
 dn.table('Movies')